Lebohangnyanyatsi/digital-portfolio/README.md

 We were required to submit our CV as part of the work readiness programme.

 Task:
-My responsibility was to upload the document correctly and on time via Blackboard.
+My responsibility was to upload the document correctly and on time via Github.

 Action:
 I followed all submission steps, double-checked my file, and submitted early.